Mount Sinai Speaker Bios

-CEO and President, Mount Sinai Health System
+President and Chief Executive Officer, Mount Sinai Health System

-Kenneth L. Davis, MD, is the CEO and President of the Mount Sinai Health System in New York City, one of the nation’s largest and most highly honored integrated health systems.
+Kenneth L. Davis, MD, is the President and Chief Executive Officer of the Mount Sinai Health System in New York City, one of the nation’s largest and most highly honored integrated health systems.
 The Health System encompasses the Icahn School of Medicine at Mount Sinai and seven hospital campuses and has a large ambulatory footprint.
 As a neurobiologist, Dr. Davis’s pioneering research in Alzheimer’s disease led the U.S. Food and Drug Administration to approve four of the first five drugs for the treatment of Alzheimer’s disease.
 In 2002, he was elected to the Institute of Medicine of the National Academy of Sciences, and, over the course of his career, he has received tens of millions of dollars of National Institutes of Health grants to study major brain diseases.
 The author or co-author of more than 575 scientific articles, Dr. Davis has been recognized as one of the most highly cited researchers in the field of brain diseases.
 He has won awards for his research from several organizations, most notably, the Alzheimer’s Association, the Society of Biological Psychiatry, and the American Psychiatric Association.
 He was also awarded the George H. W. Bush Lifetime of Leadership Award from Yale University, where he was an undergraduate.
 In 2014, he was named a trustee of the Aspen Institute.

 Eric Nestler, MD, PhD

 Professor and Chair, Neuroscience, and Director of The Friedman Brain Institute at Icahn School of Medicine at Mount Sinai